REVAMP: Historic cinema redevelopment to begin this spring following capital kickstart award

-Work on the Hyde Park Picture House’s transformational redevelopment project is set to begin this April, thanks to a successful £285,
+Historic cinema redevelopment work on the Hyde Park Picture House is set to begin this April, thanks to a successful £285,

 Combining vital restoration work with the creation of new accessible facilities, the cinema’s Picture House Project had been on pause for the past 10 months due to the pandemic but will now proc

 The multi-million-pound scheme